Policy Gradient with Tree Expansion: : Exponent of trajectories

-This objective corresponds to the exponentiated reward objective which is often used for risk-sensitive RL \cite{howard1972risk, fei2021exponential, noorani2021risk}.
+here, the expectation is taken outside the exponent.
+This objective corresponds to the exponentiated reward objective which is often used for risk-sensitive RL \citep{howard1972risk, fei2021exponential, noorani2021risk}.
 The common risk-sensitive objective is of the form $\log \bE[\exp(\delta R)],$ where $\delta$ is the risk parameter and $R$ is the cumulative reward.
 Similarly to that literature, the exponent in \eqref{eq:polE} emphasizes the most promising trajectories.

 \textbf{\treepol\ properties}. \treepol\ is a natural model-based generalization of softmax.
-For $d=0$, both variants above coincide, since \eqref{eq:logit} becomes deterministic.
-In that case and for a state-action parametrization, they reduce to standard softmax.
+For $d=0$, both variants above coincide since \eqref{eq:logit} becomes deterministic.
+In that case, for a state-action parametrization, they reduce to standard softmax.
 When $\beta \rightarrow 0$, both variants again coincide and sample actions uniformly (exploration).
 When $\beta \rightarrow \infty,$ the policies become deterministic and greedily optimize for the best trajectory (exploitation).
-The best trajectory is in expectation in the case of \treepolC, and in terms of best sample-path for \treepolE.
+For \treepolC, the best trajectory is defined in expectation, while for \treepolE{} it is defined in terms of the best sample path.

+\textbf{\treepol\ behavior policy selection}.
+The choice of behavior policy $\pi_b$ plays a crucial role in the performance of \treepol.
+As we show in Section~\ref{sec:theory}, the gradient variance is minimized when the transitions induced by $\pi_b$ result in similar distributions across states, which is achieved when the second eigenvalue of $P^{\pi_b}$ is small.
+Without specific assumptions on the MDP, a uniform policy that smoothens transition probabilities across all actions serves as a reasonable approximation to this goal.
+In practice, this leads to better mixing properties in the associated Markov chain.